Untangling the Steven Salaita Case

 Trading Academic Freedom for Foreign Markets

-Yale's creation of a campus in Singapore raises questions about compromising academic freedom in exchange for the presumed benefits of locating colleges in authoritarian lands
+Yale's campus in Singapore raises questions about compromising academic freedom in exchange for the presumed benefits of locating colleges in authoritarian lands.

 "A masterpiece of legal journalism"